vives-project-xp/Lannootree/Lannootree_server/README.md

 ## Button-mapper

-This code is using the mqtt library to establish two connections to an MQTT broker: one using MQTTS with client certificates for secure communication, and one using plain MQTT.
+This code is using the MQTT library to establish two connections to an MQTT broker: one using MQTT**S** with client certificates for secure communication, and one using plain MQTT.
 It subscribes to two topics, esp_remote and esp_remote_mini, and when it receives messages on these topics it parses the message and maps the received button presses to specific commands that it then publishes on the controller/in topic using the MQTTS connection.
 This allows the button mapper service to securely communicate with the controller service using MQTTS.

 ## Client-api

 This code is a WebSocket server that receives commands from clients and sends them to an MQTT broker.
 It also listens for messages from the MQTT broker and sends them to connected clients.
-It is using the mqtt library to establish a secure MQTT connection using MQTTS and client certificates.
+It is using the MQTT library to establish a secure MQTT connection using MQTTS and client certificates.
 The commands that the server can handle include stop, pause, play, media, and color.
 When the server receives one of these commands, it publishes the appropriate message on the controller/in topic using the MQTTS connection.
 When it receives a message on the controller/status or lannootree/out topics, it parses the message and sends it to connected clients.

 ## Controller